 On his website Early Retirement Extreme, Jacob describes how he achieved financial independence within five years by taking some extreme measures.
 He saved about 75% of his income by choosing a lifestyle that involved only spending money on the bare necessities.

 In addition to saving a lot of money, there are a few other practical considerations to keep in mind if you want to retire at 50.
 For example, health insurance coverage can be quite costly before you reach Medicare age.
 Have you budgeted for this?

-And have you thought about what you will do with your time and if your desired hobbies will mean you will incur extra expenses?
+And what you will do with your time?
+What if your desired hobbies will incur extra expenses?
 Some people have a retirement lifestyle that costs more, while others want to spend time at home cooking and gardening, which may reduce expenses.
 You also must realize you may live until 90, which means your savings and investments may need to cover forty years or more.

-3. Make Something Profitable
+Make Something Profitable

-Check out the different types of intellectual property to give you an idea of what types of work you might be able to copyright, trademark or patent.
+Check out the different types of intellectual property to give you an idea of what types of work you might be able to copyright, trademark, or patent.
 You can also brush up on ways to sell, market, and license various products you might create.

-What Does Retirement at 50 Really Mean to You?
+What Retirement at 50 Really Means

-For some people retiring means leaving their current employer, but it does not necessarily mean not working anymore.
-Maybe you want to retire because you are in a career that isn't a good fit, or you have a boss you can't stand.
+For some people, retiring means leaving their current employer, but it doesn't necessarily mean not working anymore.
+Maybe you want to retire because you're in a career that isn't a good fit or you have a boss you can't stand.